noahbuscher/inspire/README.md

 * [Codrops](http://tympanus.net/codrops/) - Great collection of design techniques for modern web developmers and designers.
 * [Insert HTML](http://www.inserthtml.com/) - A blog covering current and upcoming techniques and technologies for web developers.
 * [1stWebDesign](http://www.1stwebdesigner.com/blog/) - A good, simple blog on web development and design.
+* [A List Apart](http://alistapart.com/) - Guest bloggers and full books on topics from coding to business practices.

 <div align="center">:heart:</div>